kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-intro.md

 ## Objectives

-In this quickstart, you will:
+In this tutorial, you will:

 - Learn how to project events from KurrentDB into read models in different databases
 - Experience how to update read models catch-up subscription and checkpoints